sarah-cic-uk/Code-the-Future/session-1/Meet_the_tutors.md

 ### Henry

 I joined IBM as an Associate Developer in February 2021.
 Before IBM, I studied Economics at the University of Exeter with the aim of working in ethical finance.
 I took a job at Monzo Bank but quickly realised that I wanted to be a developer, designing the amazing tools I was using to help millions of people.
 So I enrolled on an MSc conversion course in Computer Science at Birkbeck University and applied for a role here at IBM.
-I'm already loving the job which, most importantly, gives me almost unlimited scope for creativity and many oportunities to contribute to the causes I care about.
+I'm already loving the job which, most importantly, gives me almost unlimited scope for creativity and many opportunities to contribute to the causes I care about.

 ### Georgia